zefr0x/krunner-currency/README.md

 If i found a good reference for the Config method in KRunner i would've done this in a UI, but i didn't so you need to edit the source code for that feature.

 Go to the source directory and open 'converter.py', then comment and uncomment the following lines:
-- To use an union link if use want to use tor:
+- To use an onion link if use want to use tor:
 ```diff
 @@ -10,6 +10,6 @@
 - BASE_API_URL = "https://duckduckgo.com/js/spice/currency"